C2S2-HF/SRRMLR/README.md

 - __src_test__ folder contains the source files for implementing the SRRMLR algorithm.

-    * The source filefolder [SRRMLR](SRRMLR).
+    * The source filefolder __SRRMLR__.
 It is only used when one want to modify the SRRMLR algorithm.

     * After downloading it, you need to run the following code in R to install it.